svikashk/docs/guide/reports.md

 ## Cumulative Chart

-The cumulative chart in Zepel shows you how your entire project is progressing.
+The cumulative chart in Zepel shows you how your entire squad is progressing.
 It shows a cumulative report of all items across all the features your team is working on based on which status they are in.

 ![Cumulative Reports in Zepel](/guide/assets/uploads/zepel-cumulative-report.png "Cumulative Reports")